Bristol: 15th and 16th centuries

 During the 15th century, Bristol was the second most important port in the country, trading with Ireland, Iceland and Gascony.
 It was the starting point for many voyages, including Robert Sturmy's (1457–58) unsuccessful attempt to break the Italian monopoly of Eastern Mediterranean trade.
 New exploration voyages were launched by Venetian John Cabot, who in 1497 made landfall in North America.
 A 1499 voyage, led by merchant William Weston of Bristol, was the first expedition commanded by an Englishman to North America.
 During the first decade of the 16th century Bristol's merchants undertook a series of exploration voyages to North America and even founded a commercial organisation, 'The Company Adventurers to the New Found Land', to assist their endeavours.
 However, they seem to have lost interest in North America after 1509, having incurred great expenses and made little profit.

 During the 16th century, Bristol merchants concentrated on developing trade with Spain and its American colonies.
 This included the smuggling of prohibited goods, such as food and guns, to Iberia during the Anglo-Spanish War (1585–1604).
 Bristol's illicit trade grew enormously after 1558, becoming integral to its economy.

 The original Diocese of Bristol was founded in 1542, when the former Abbey of St. Augustine (founded by Robert Fitzharding four hundred years earlier) became Bristol Cathedral.
 Bristol also gained city status that year.
-During the English Civil War in the 1640s the city was occupied by Royalists, who built the Royal Fort House on the site of an earlier Parliamentarian stronghold.